AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

     >[!NOTE]
     >
-    >If you enabled the **[!UICONTROL List-Unsubscribe]** option at the [channel surface level](email-settings.md#list-unsubscribe) and have the default one-click opt-out URL option unchecked, then this URL is used when users click the unsubscribe link in the email header.
+    >If you enabled the **[!UICONTROL List-Unsubscribe]** option at the [channel configuration level](email-settings.md#list-unsubscribe) and have the default one-click opt-out URL option unchecked, then this URL is used when users click the unsubscribe link in the email header.
 [Learn more](#unsubscribe-header)

     ![](assets/message-tracking-opt-out-confirmation.png)